imi-bigpicture/wsidicom/README.md

 poetry run pytest-watch -- -m unittest
 ```

-The integration tests uses test images from nema.org thats needs to be downloaded.
-The location of the test images can be changed from the default tests\testdata\slides using the enviroment variable WSIDICOM_TESTDIR.
+The integration tests uses test images from nema.org that's needs to be downloaded.
+The location of the test images can be changed from the default tests\testdata\slides using the environment variable WSIDICOM_TESTDIR.
 Download the images using the supplied script:

 ```console
 python .\tests\download_test_images.py